What Is Moving Flexion Therapeutics, Inc. (FLXN) Today

 FLXN equity has an average rating of 1.8, with the figure leaning towards a bullish end.
 9 analysts who tracked the company were contacted by Reuters.
 Amongst them, 0 rated the stock as a hold while the remaining 9 were split even though not equally.
 Some analysts rate the stock as a buy or a strong buy while no rated it as a sell.
 9 analysts rated Flexion Therapeutics, Inc. (NASDAQ:FLXN) as a buy or a strong buy while not a single analyst advised that investors should desist from purchasing the stock or sell them if they already own the company’s stock.

-Flexion Therapeutics, Inc. (FLXN)’s current-quarter revenues are projected to climb by nearly 146.9% to hit $23.56 million, based on current consensus estimate.
-The firm’s full-year revenues are expected to expand by over 223.3% from $22.52 million to a noteworthy $72.83 million.
-At the other end of the current quarter income statement, Flexion Therapeutics, Inc. is expected to see its adjusted earnings surge by roughly 11.2% to hit $-0.95 per share.
-For the fiscal year, FLXN’s earnings are projected to climb by roughly 11.1% to hit $-3.99 per share.
+Flexion Therapeutics, Inc. (FLXN)’s current-quarter revenues are projected to climb by nearly 125.2% to hit $23.79 million, based on current consensus estimate.
+The firm’s full-year revenues are expected to expand by over 71.1% from $72.96 million to a noteworthy $124810.
+At the other end of the current quarter income statement, Flexion Therapeutics, Inc. is expected to see its adjusted earnings surge by roughly 16.5% to hit $-0.91 per share.
+For the fiscal year, FLXN’s earnings are projected to climb by roughly 21.4% to hit $-3.09 per share.